rikcross/TWSU/Reaction/README.md

 # Reaction

 Stack up a tower of blocks to complete the level.
-You lost if any blocks aren't in line!
+You lose if any blocks aren't in line!

+The game speeds up slightly after each completed level.

 ## Instructions